GradWRITE Graduate Writing Conference

 The GradWRITE: Graduate Writing Conference addresses specific graduate writing concerns and is an opportunity to learn need-to-know strategies directly from some of Western’s most accomplished graduate faculty.

-This year's sold-out conference included a professor panel (Dr. Jody Culham, Dr. Jim Dickey, Dr. Amanda Moehring, and Dr. Allan Pero), sessions on writing a manuscript for publication (Dr. Jeremy McNeil), writing grant proposals (Dr. Andrew Nelson and Douglas Campbell), writing to communicate ideas beyond the academy (Dr. David Smith), and technical writing (Paul Schmidt).
+Last year's sold-out conference included a professor panel (Dr. Jody Culham, Dr. Jim Dickey, Dr. Amanda Moehring, and Dr. Allan Pero), sessions on writing a manuscript for publication (Dr. Jeremy McNeil), writing grant proposals (Dr. Andrew Nelson and Douglas Campbell), writing to communicate ideas beyond the academy (Dr. David Smith), and technical writing (Paul Schmidt).

 Conference organizer: Douglas Campbell email@example.com 519-661-2111 x85950